Ciantic/VirtualDesktopAccessor/README.markdown

 			activeWindowByDesktop[current] := activeHwnd
 		}

-		; Try to avoid flashing task bar buttons, deactivate the current window is not pinned if (isPinned != 1) {
+		; Try to avoid flashing task bar buttons, deactivate the current window if it is not pinned if (isPinned != 1) {
 			WinActivate, ahk_class Shell_TrayWnd
 		}